 From sheep to yarn

-All my yarns (Love Story, Gilitrutt and Katla) are spun from fleeces that I hand-select and grade one by one after the first shearing of the lambs in Iceland.
+All my yarns (Love Story, Gilitrutt and Katla) are spun from fleeces that are hand-selected and graded one by one after the first shearing of the lambs in Iceland.
 I choose only the softest and remove all the bad bits from each fleece.
 The lambs are usually born in May, spend all summer grazing free in the Icelandic mountains until they are rounded up in mid-September and shorn in October by the farmers themselves or local shearers.

 Sourcing extra soft lambswool is very much time consuming

 Because I need big quantities (well, big is relative!), I select most of the wool directly at the Ístex scouring station in the North of Iceland where the quasi totality of the wool in Iceland is sent, Ístex being the only big mill in the country and the principal market for wool (they probably buy 99% of the wool).

 I do know however an increasing number of farmers who have amazing wool and who I trust.
 They mark the bags with selected wool for me before they are picked up to go to the scouring station.
 This saves me an enormous amount of time as I cannot imagine myself travelling the country during the sheering season to collect a few fleeces here and there (this is especially true for the natural colors – farmers usually have only a few colored lambs worth the wool).